Particular/docs.particular.net/nservicebus/compliance/software-supply-chain.md

 * All releases are signed with a code signing certificate:
   * The private key (RSA 4096 bits issued by DigiCert) is stored in a virtual hardware security module in [Azure Key Vault](https://azure.microsoft.com/en-us/services/key-vault/).
 The private key cannot be accessed by Particular Software staff, nor has it ever existed anywhere except in Key Vault.
   * Signing uses [NuGetKeyVaultSignTool](https://github.com/novotnyllc/NuGetKeyVaultSignTool) with a SHA256 hash.
-  * Signing process occurs in Azure over a process protected by an OAuth login workflow.
+  * The signing process occurs in Azure over a process protected by an OAuth login workflow.
   * Once signed, the contents of the package cannot be tampered with.
 * All compiled software packages with associated source are available as GitHub releases.
 * All GitHub releases are scanned for viruses.
   * Virus scanning uses the most recent version of ClamAV available from [apt-get](https://help.ubuntu.com/community/AptGet/Howto).